 Inhale as you open your chest towards the right, sweeping your right arm behind you to tap the mat behind your right hip.

-Exhale to return to center, then repeat on the left.
+Exhale to return to the center, then repeat on the left.

 Start lying on your back with legs extended and arms reaching overhead, palms facing up.
 Keep ribs gently pressed down.